 def simple_neural_network(input, weight): prediction = input * weight return prediction

 The neural network learns through every step it takes.
 It starts by trying to make a prediction.
 Then, it sees if the prediction was too high or too low.
 It then changes the weight (up or down) to predict more accurately the next time it sees the same input.
 We will see how to change the weight so that we can predict correctly by moving the weight value up or down depending on the input and the wanted prediction.
-This is how a neuron network learns.
+This is how a neuron in a neural network learns.

 What we just did is called forward propagation.
-We are moving from the input and forward propagating the value to a prediction that we will pass forward to the next layer in the network.
+We are moving from the input and forward propagating the value to a prediction that we will pass forward to the next layer in the neural network.

 Does our network predict correctly?